 #5.
 Night cream with aloe vera. making moisturizing balms at home.

 This night moisturizer combines the healing properties of aloe vera, the rejuvenating properties of vitamin E, the nutritional properties of jojoba oil, and the soothing effect of lavender oil.
 A Glycerin base will provide skin hydration.

 Lavender essential oil 3 drops

-Mix aloe vera gel with vegetable glycerin, jojoba oil, oil-based vitamin E and lavender essential oil.
+Mix aloe vera gel with vegetable glycerin, jojoba oil, oil-based vitamin E, and lavender essential oil.
 Mix it up.
 Place the mixture in a jar with a dispenser.
-Apply the cream to clean skin in the evening before going to bed.
+Apply the cream to clean the skin in the evening before going to bed.